vedderb/vesc_pkg/logui/README.md

 ### Logger CAN ID

 The ID of the logger on the CAN-bus.
 Setting id to -1 will send log data to the log analysis page in the desktop version of VESC Tool.
+If LOGUI runs on the express directly (supported from firmware 6.02+) setting id to -2 logs to the local VESC Express.

 ### Log Rate